 Broadcast Feb.
 1988: UNC-TV network (Arbitron ratings: 25,000 viewers).
 Re-broadcast Feb.
 1989, UNC-TV; also broadcast on PBS affiliates in 26 states, D.C. and the Virgin Islands.

-Over 6,200 have watched this program on YouTube.
+Over 7,000 have viewed this program on YouTube.

 Article in book